lholmquist/old_presentations/devnexus/notes.markdown

 But now,  we have these.
 Smartphones,  although, really, its just a very tiny computer with a phone app.

-i rarely use my iphone as a phone.
+i rarely use my iphone as a phone.  it's just a way to play angry birds

+how many people are in the same boat?

 ## slide 6 - And Don't Forget